A period should end a sentence, not a girl’s education.®

 THE ISSUE

-Women around the world, especially in low income communities, often face a lack of access to menstrual products.
+Women around the world often face a lack of access to menstrual products.
 Without proper sanitary supplies, they resort to using newspapers, dirty rags, and even leaves to manage their periods.

-The Pad Project takes a multi-pronged approach to achieving menstrual equity by combining pad machines or washable pad programs with community partnerships and sexual and reproductive health education.
+The Pad Project takes a multi-pronged approach to achieving menstrual equity by combining pad machines, washable pad programs, and product distribution with community partnerships and sexual and reproductive health education.

 We're stronger together